MaxNickell/MaxNickell/README.md

 - **Purdue University, West Lafayette, IN**
   *MS in Computer Science* - December 2026

-  Focus in Computer Vision

 - **Purdue University, West Lafayette, IN**
   *BS in Computer Science* - December 2025

-  Concentration in Machine Learning | Minor in Mathematics

 ---